 Gurudongmar Lake was also blessed by Sikh Guru Nanak Dev Ji in the fifteenth century when he passed through the area while returning from Tibet.
 He also blessed the lake and stated that whosoever would take its water would gain strength and virility.

-Despite the hardship and difficulty, a visit to this lake would last as an experience of a lifetime.
+Despite the hardship and difficulty, a visit to this lake will last in our memoty as an experience of a lifetime.
 Thank God, we didn’t feel sick at the high altitude and with low oxygen level.
-The weather near Gurudongmar usually starts becoming bad as the day progresses, so we left leave the lake area early.
+The weather near Gurudongmar usually starts becoming bad as the day progresses, so we left the lake area early.

 On our way back from Gurudongmar lake, we stopped at Chopta Valley located at 13,200 ft near Thangu.
 It’s only 2 km from Thangu towards Gurudongmar Lake.
 This is a picture perfect valley.
 At an altitude of 13,200 ft with meandering rivers as Thangu, Chopta, Lassur Chu, the high altitude snow-capped peaks and lush green valleys Chopta Valley is one of the best landscape one can experience over at North Sikkim.
 It had started snowing then.
 We drove through as it was snowing.
 Slowly, the sides got covered by snow.